netboxlabs/console-docs/docs/Administration Console/public-ip-addressing.md

 2a05:d01c:11e:a800::/56
 ```

-## Dedicated IP Addresses for NetBox Cloud Instances
+## Dedicated IP Addresses for Accessing NetBox Cloud Instances

-For NetBox Cloud [Enterprise customers](https://netboxlabs.com/pricing/) we do offer dedicated IP addresses for accessing the UI and API.
+For NetBox Cloud [Enterprise customers](https://netboxlabs.com/pricing/) we offer dedicated IP addresses for accessing the UI and API.
 Please speak to your account representative for more information.

 <br>
 Please don’t hesitate to reach out to the [NetBox Labs Support Team](mailto:support@netboxlabs.com) if you have any questions about this or anything else regarding NetBox Cloud.